naramjalkoht/cashier-chargebee/README.md

 <a name="retrieving-invoices"></a>
 ### Retrieving Invoices

 You may easily retrieve an array of a billable model's invoices using the `invoices` method.
-The `invoices` method returns a collection of `Laravel\Cashier\Invoice` instances:
+The `invoices` method returns a collection of `Chargebee\Cashier\Invoice` instances:

     $invoices = $user->invoices();